 Direct service is any clinical service and activities involved with the delivery of direct service other than routine paperwork.
 This includes face-to-face clinical encounters, crisis consultation by phone, observation sessions, assessment protocols, special report writing, phone contact with other clinicians working on the case, phone contacts with other parties (e.g., follow-up with parents, school departments, etc.), and case conferences and similar meetings.
 Not included: routine documentation, filing records, time spent drafting case presentation materials, research projects, seminars, and travel time to and from sites.

-All trainees/interns are expected to work for the contracted number of hours per week, Monday through Friday.
-With the exception of scheduled trainings, group supervision, case consultation group and staff meetings, trainees/interns schedule their own appointments.
+All interns are expected to work for the contracted number of hours per week, Monday through Friday.
+With the exception of scheduled trainings, group supervision, case consultation group and staff meetings, interns schedule their own appointments.

-Trainees/interns are expected to attend all scheduled trainings, group supervision meetings, and staff meetings, or otherwise notify the training/group/meeting facilitator, who has sole discretion to permit or deny absence.
-Trainees/interns are expected to complete all training and supervision projects or assignments given by a supervisor such as, but not limited to, literature reviews, case presentations, or reports, within the deadlines set by the supervisor.
+Interns are expected to attend all scheduled trainings, group supervision meetings, and staff meetings, or otherwise notify the training/group/meeting facilitator, who has sole discretion to permit or deny absence.
+Interns are expected to complete all training and supervision projects or assignments given by a supervisor such as, but not limited to, literature reviews, case presentations, or reports, within the deadlines set by the supervisor.

-In addition, trainees/interns are expected to meet all performance requirements of the program, such as maintain a clinical caseload set by their supervisor, deliver assigned clinical services at a level that is suitable for a trainee/intern in clinical psychology, marriage and family therapy or social work (this level is determined by the program faculty and the trainee/intern’s supervisor), and maintain appropriate clinical records.
+In addition, interns are expected to meet all performance requirements of the program, such as maintain a clinical caseload set by their supervisor, deliver assigned clinical services at a level that is suitable for an intern in clinical psychology, and maintain appropriate clinical records.

-If a trainee/intern fails to meet these standards, the Grievance Process enables specific remediation procedures to be implemented and places responsibility on both the trainee/intern and training program to correct any difficulties.
-The Grievance Process protects you in ensuring that additional training is provided and that you are not surprised later with poor evaluation on an error you were not given a chance to remediate.
-Please refer to the Grievance Procedures for more information.
+If an intern fails to meet these standards, the due process procedure enables specific remediation procedures to be implemented and places responsibility on both the trainee/intern and training program to correct any difficulties.
+The due process procedure protects you in ensuring that additional training is provided and that you are not surprised later with poor evaluation on an error you were not given a chance to remediate.
+Please refer to the due process procedure for more information, which addresses due process for problematic conduct, as well as for grievances against the internship program and/or the supervisory team.

 Upon completion of the training program, you will be issued a certificate of completion listing the date of completion.
 This document will be useful when applying for licensure, board certification, or additional certification.